jashank/netswitcher/README.md

 This defines a profile called 'example.com', on a system with one network interface, `enp0s25`.
 Its profile class is `dhcp_if`, which automatically configures DHCP on an interface.

+Convention is that a profile's filename should be the same as `$profile`.

 Each profile class expects some environment variables to be set, and may fail in odd ways if they are not.
 All profile classes depend on